JordiPolo/minos/README.md

 Minos is a CLI tool heavily inspired on [Dredd](https://github.com/apiaryio/dredd)

-It generates requests based on the information in the OpenAPI v3 file describing the service's API.
+It generates scenarios based on the information in the OpenAPI v3 file describing the service's API.
 It runs them against a live service and compares the responses.
-In contrast to Dredd, Minos not only focuses on correct responses, it executes edge cases and incorrect cases also.
+In contrast to Dredd, Minos can generate scenarios for edge cases and incorrect cases.
 See the [Scenarios](#Scenarios) for details.

 Currently Minos is opinionated and expects the OpenAPI file and the service to follow best practices.
 PRs are welcomed to make it more generic.